 How to Establish a Profitable Small Business in Turkey

 Are you considering establishing a company in Turkey?
-If your response to that question is yes, here is a comprehensive guide on starting a business in Turkey as a foreigner, as well as the legal requirements.
+If your response to that question is yes, here is a comprehensive guide on starting a business in Turkey as a foreigner and the legal requirements.
 Starting a small business in Turkey is an exceptional opportunity for many foreign investors around the globe.

-Turkey has drawn international investment in recent years as a result of its own unique trade location between Asia, Europe, and the Middle East.
+Turkey has drawn international investment in recent years due to its unique trade location between Asia, Europe, and the Middle East.
 Numerous public and international firms have opened facilities in and around Turkey’s major cities, demonstrating the country’s worldwide prominence.

-These are just a few of the reasons why starting a small business in Turkey can be both promising and profitable.
+These are just a few reasons why starting a small business in Turkey can be promising and profitable.
 You can always hire an expert law firm in Turkey to handle your business affairs.

 - Opening Hours of Banks in Turkey